 - Continue to cook until the flesh side also achieves a good sear, then reduce the heat to medium low (mid-point between lowest possible heat and medium heat), cover and let simmer for 30 minutes

-- If the pan juices cook off before the chicken is fully cooked, you may add ¼ cup to ½ cup of apple juice or pineapple juice to deglaze the pan then continue to cook until the chicken thighs are completely cooked
+- If the pan juices cook off before the chicken is fully cooked, you may add ¼ cup to ½ cup of pineapple juice to deglaze the pan then continue to cook until the chicken thighs are completely cooked or reaches an internal temperature of 165°F

 - You may cook the chicken in a skillet on the grill.
 Bring the grill up to 450 °F